“How To Get Fat without Really Trying”

 Many fruit juices sitting so resplendent on the supermarket shelf no longer contain much juice, but much cheaper high fructose corn syrup instead.

 Food been reduced to three primary ingredients: salt, sugar, fat.
 Do you buy as much “low-fat” food as you can?
 Well, check the labels — often the reduced fat is more than made up by the addition of sugar-type ingredients, like high fructose corn syrup.

 And this is making us very fat, despite the billions Americans spend on health, exercise and diet books.

 It’s no contest: You would have to jog 15 minutes for your caloric expenditure to equal the caloric intake of just one ounce of potato chips.

 At Stake — Our Children’s Health

-Advertisers spend well over $12 billion annually for “food” ads aimed at children.
+Advertisers spend well over $12 billion annually for “food” ads for children.
 Most of these foods are processed and unhealthy.
 (Ever see an ad developed for children exhorting them to eat more veggies?)

 Cartoons are used in most of the 10,000 ads clogging children’s TV shows each year, most touting soda and fast food.
 Candy is transformed into breakfast cereal.

 Ads talk directly to kids and kids nag their parents until they relent, and childhood obesity results.

 Among six through nineteen year-olds, over 30% are fat or obese (and this is seven-year old data…think it’s gotten better?).